cassioconti/mws-restaurant-front-end/README.md

 ## Dependency - Data provider server

-The data server can be found at https://github.com/cassioconti/mws-restaurant-data-server.
-It is a simple fork of the Udacity provided data server.
+The data server can be found at https://github.com/udacity/mws-restaurant-stage-3.
+It is the Udacity provided data server.

 ## Cleanup